Will Patching

-William Luke Patching (born 18 October 1998) is an English professional footballer who plays as a midfielder for League of Ireland Premier Division club Derry City.
+William Luke Patching (born 18 October 1998) is an English professional footballer who plays as a midfielder for NIFL Premiership side Coleraine on loan from Carlisle United.

 He joined Notts County from the Manchester City Academy in July 2018.
 He was released by County in August 2019, and joined Irish club Dundalk in November 2019.

 A former youth team player with England up until under-18 level, participating at the 2015 FIFA U-17 World Cup.

 Club career

 Notts County

 Born in Stockport, Patching joined the Academy at Manchester City at the age of six.
 He signed a two-year contract with Notts County on 1 July 2018.
 "Magpies" manager Kevin Nolan said that "when we spoke to a couple of people at Man City they were surprised Will had been released".
 Patching had rejected a transfer move to Derby County only six months previously.
 He picked up an injury in pre-season.
 He made his professional debut on 14 August, coming on as a 68th-minute substitute for Noor Husin in a 3–3 draw at Middlesbrough in the EFL Cup; County lost the subsequent shoot-out despite him converting his penalty.
 He made his first start at Meadow Lane on 9 October, in a 2–0 defeat to Newcastle United U21s in the EFL Trophy.
 He made a total of ten appearances during the 2018–19 campaign as County were relegated out of the English Football League with a 23rd-place finish in League Two.
 On 12 August 2019, manager Neal Ardley stated that Patching could go out on loan to gain experience and match fitness, but Patching left the club by mutual consent two days later.